orbitalchicken/Roadmap/Triaged.md

 	cups-pdf produces only a blank pdf page when I print to PDF
 	system-config-lvm: invoke-rc.d: unknown initscript, /etc/init.d/lvm2 not found.
 	When battery charges to 100% it displays 0% and sends the laptop to hibernate - fixed in upower 0.9.22-1ubuntu2 - https://bugs.launchpad.net/ubuntu/+source/upower/+bug/1240673
+	kde: The Network Management Icon in the System Tray doesn’t change when the network is disconnected.